ANUcybernetics/aps-ai-transparency-tracker/README.md

-# Australian Government AI Transparency Statements
+# Australian Government AI Transparency Tracker

-This repository tracks AI Transparency Statements from Australian Government agencies.
+This repository tracks **AI Transparency Statements** from Australian Government agencies.

+A _Cybernetic Studio_ project by [Ben Swift](https://benswift.me).

 ## Background

 Under the
-[Policy for the responsible use of AI in government](https://www.digital.gov.au/policy/ai/policy), all Australian Government agencies are required to publish AI Transparency Statements on their websites.
+[Policy for the responsible use of AI in government](https://www.digital.gov.au/policy/ai/policy), all Australian Government agencies are required (since Feb 28 2025) to publish AI Transparency Statements on their websites.
 These statements must be updated at least annually.

 This project automatically scrapes these statements and stores them as markdown files with YAML frontmatter, allowing changes to be tracked over time through